DICOM vs PACS: Benefits and Differences in Medical Imaging

 Let’s look at the limitations PACS may face without DICOM.

-- Image Format and Standards: Without DICOM, PACS may need non-standard formats, causing compatibility issues.
+- Image Format and Standards: Without DICOM, PACS may require non-standard formats, which can cause compatibility issues.

-- Interoperability Issues: DICOM enables integrations between imaging devices and systems like RIS or HIS.
+- Interoperability Issues: DICOM enables integration between imaging devices and systems such as RIS and HIS.
 Without it, PACS will struggle with fragmented workflows and poor connectivity.

-- Data Sharing: DICOM facilitates secure and smooth image sharing.
+- Data Sharing: DICOM facilitates secure, seamless image sharing.
 PACS alone may not fulfill it efficiently.

 - Vendor Lock-In: Non-DICOM PACS may rely on proprietary protocols, creating dependence on specific vendors and complicating data migration.